gstorm-b/DH-Gripper-UI/README.md

 # This is DH-Gripper control UI
-Application control DH-Gripper build by QT6
+Application control DH-Gripper build with QT6